 Fraud identification - According to the ABI, 1,300 insurance scams are uncovered every day with the average con costing £12,000.
 By analysing data from a wide range of inputs, machine learning and AI can make fraud detection more reliable and flag up potential concerns to brokers before a single file has even been opened.

-ArtificialOS, our cloud-based platform, incorporates many of these technologies to fully digitise the quote, bind, and issue process for traditional insurance brokers.
+Our cloud-based platform incorporates many of these technologies to fully digitise the quote, bind, and issue process for traditional insurance brokers.
 This includes sophisticated data collection and enrichment, automated intelligent triaging, and digital contract negotiation.
-To find out more about how it works, read our guide to ArtificialOS.

 How fast is the Insurtech industry growing?